 Effort before pace

 Kenyan runners structure sessions around perceived effort and physiological purpose, not GPS targets.
-An easy run is genuinely easy — conversational, unhurried, often slower than Western runners expect.
+An easy run is genuinely easy: conversational, unhurried, often slower than visiting runners expect.
 A hard session is specific: fartlek with defined recovery, hill repeats at a controlled intensity, or a long tempo where the effort builds across the session rather than locking into a single pace.

 There's a practical reason for this.
 At 2,100+ meters (roughly 7,000 feet), pace is unreliable.
 The same effort that produces 3:30/km at sea level might produce 3:50/km in Nyahururu or Iten.
 Runners who grow up training at altitude learn to calibrate by feel because the numbers on a watch don't transfer across elevations.
-That skill — reading your own effort accurately — is the most transferable thing a Kenyan coach brings to recreational athletes.
+That skill (reading your own effort accurately) is one of the most transferable things a Kenyan coach brings to recreational athletes.

 Periodization: build the base, sharpen late